gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 But once I started thinking about zero-sum hexagons, another structure appeared.

-### Observation 2: Every zero-sum hexagon is a repetition of the same 6-point ring
+### Observation: Every zero-sum hexagon is a repetition of the same 6-point ring

 Consider any hexagonal grid, zero-sum or not.
 Take the six cells surrounding any interior point and add the alternating pattern $$[-1,+1,-1,+1,-1,+1].$$ Leave the central cell unchanged.